RedHatInsights/insights-core/docs/customtut_rule.rst

 Rule Code
 =========

 First we need to create a template rule file.
-It is recommendated that you name the file based the results it produces.
+It is recommended that you name the file based on the results it produces.
 Since we are looking at sshd security we will name the file ``mycomponents/rules/sshd_secure.py``.
 Notice that the file is located in the ``rules`` subdirectory of your project::